thruster-rs/Thruster/README.md

 ### Error handling

-To turn on experimental error handling, pass the flag `thruster_error_handling`.
-This will enable the useage of the `map_try!` macro from the main package.
+It's recommended to use the `map_try!` macro from the main package.
 This has the same function as `try!`, but with the ability to properly map the error in a way that the compiler knows that execution ends (so there's no movement issues with `context`.)

 This ends up looking like: